luizeduardo29/PayFlow/README.md

 <h2 align="center">About 📖</h2>

 <p>
-    The PayFlow project was developed in a Flutter marathon by Rocketseat, the project is an application where the user will register the slips he needs to pay and thus will be able to have greater control. <br>
+    The PayFlow project was developed in a Flutter marathon by Rocketseat, the project is an application where the user will register the slips he needs to pay and thus will be able to have greater control.
+In addition to what I learned and did during this marathon, I am developing functions such as deleting registered tickets, adding an icon, creating a button to log out, checking if the date is according to the calendar and a filter for each month. <br>
 </p>

 ---